hengliusky/Muti-scale_SuperResolution/README.md

 ### 5) Test
   You can select the corresponding model from the ./model folder and use the script in ./test for your images test.

-### Comparison standard
+### comparison
-<br>We convert RGB images to YCBCR images and only use the Y channel for training and testing.</br>
+   We convert RGB images to YCbCr and only use the Y channel for performance comparisions.
+PSNR and SSIM are objective evaluation indicators.
-<br>The PSNR and SSIM of the image are calculated by comparing the Y channel of the reconstructed image with the Y channel of the original image.
-The higher the value, the higher the quality of the image reconstruction.</br>

-### Performance comparison
 ![image](https://github.com/hengliusky/Muti-scale-SuperResolution/blob/master/imgs/result1.png)
 ![image](https://github.com/hengliusky/Muti-scale-SuperResolution/blob/master/imgs/result2.png)
 Comparison of visual and PSNR for images '148026' and '106024' from BSD100 by (a) SRCNN-L, (b) VDSR, and (c) the